Skip to Main Content

 • Title information will be generally taken from the "title bar" at the top of the browser or from a clear heading that identifies the page.
 See R18.2.2(b), pp. 178-80.

 • Date information (if available) will be as it appears on the website that clearly refers to the material cited; if not available, then provide "last updated," "last modified," or "last visited" dates in a parenthetical.
-See R18.2.2(c), p.
-180.
+See examples on this page.

 • URL information should lead readers directly to the cited source.
 See R18.2.2(d), p.
 181.